-Let children shop with you for groceries so they will understand prices of foods and various ingredients.
+The tradeoff of new activities or purchase choices from money saved brings in an element of planning together and knowing you are all working toward a goal.
+Let children shop with you for groceries so they will understand the prices of foods and various ingredients.
 That can help them plan economical meals and understand the value of coupons and sales.

 As children get involved in planning meals, they also feel like they have a bigger role in the family.
 They are doing life together with you.